 Xiaomi Redmi Note 7 Pro Performance Review

 The performance is the very essence of the new Redmi Note 7 Pro.
 Xiaomi was the first to give due importance to chipsets on their affordable phones and this year, with the Redmi Note 7 Pro, it takes a massive lead.
-Once again other OEMs will be playing catch up for a while – maybe even the entire year.
+Other OEMs have been playing catch up for a while, but the Note 7 Pro now has some solid competition.

 The SoC is further backed by LPDDR4X RAM (up to 6GB).
-There is no dedicated microSD card slot, but the reasonably priced 128GB storage variant should more than makes up for it.
+There is no dedicated microSD card slot, but the reasonably priced 128GB storage variant makes up for it.
 On our 64GB storage variant, around 50GB is free at the user end.

 Xiaomi Redmi Note 7 Pro Camera Review